-- (a) The operator's procedures to address the extension of rectification intervals and on-going surveillance to ensure compliance should provide PACA with details of the position of the nominated personnel responsible for the control of the operator's Rectification Interval Extension (RIE) procedures and details of the specific duties and responsibilities established to control the use of RIEs.
-These procedures should be included in the MEL preamble. - (b) Personnel authorizing RIEs should be adequately trained in technical and/or operational disciplines to accomplish their duties.
-They should have necessary operational knowledge in terms of operational use of the MEL as alleviating documents by flight crew and maintenance personnel and engineering competence. - (c) The operator should notify PACA within one (1) month of the applicable Rectification Interval Extension or within the appropriated time scales specified by the approved procedure for the RIE. - (d) The notification should specify the original defect, all such uses, the reason for the RIE and the reasons why rectification was not carried out within the original rectification interval. - (e) The PACA may decide not to grant or revoke the internal RIE approval privilege to a particular operator, if in the view of the PACA, the operator is not fit to exercise such a privilege. - (f) For all internally approved extensions the operator should record the information in anacceptable format.
-A copy of the completed document should accompany the tech log entry as follows: "this aircraft is operating on a MEL item repair interval extension as specified in the attached document". - (g) A copy of the completed form (or the equivalent document) should be retained and filed by the operator for a period of thirty-six (36) months, for auditing purposes.
+- (a) The operator's procedures to address the extension of rectification intervals and on-going surveillance to ensure compliance shall provide CAA with details of the position of the nominated personnel responsible for the control of the operator's Rectification Interval Extension (RIE) procedures and details of the specific duties and responsibilities established to control the use of RIEs.
+These procedures shall be included in the MEL preamble. - (b) Personnel authorizing RIEs shall be adequately trained in technical and/or operational disciplines to accomplish their duties.
+They shall have necessary operational knowledge in terms of operational use of the MEL as alleviating documents by flight crew and maintenance personnel and engineering competence. - (c) The operator shall notify CAA within seventy-two (72) hours of the applicable Rectification Interval Extension or within the appropriated time scales specified by the approved procedure for the RIE. - (d) The notification shall specify the original defect, the historical analysis of the defect for the previous thirty (30) days, the reason for the RIE and the reasons why rectification was not carried out within the original rectification interval. - (e) The CAA may decide not to grant or revoke the internal RIE approval privilege to a particular operator, if in the view of the CAA, the operator is not fit to exercise such a privilege. - (f) For all internally approved extensions the operator shall record the information in an acceptable format.
+A copy of the completed document shall accompany the tech log entry as follows: "this aircraft is operating on a MEL item repair interval extension as specified in the attached document". - (g) A copy of the completed form (or the equivalent document) shall be retained and filed by the operator for a period of thirty-six (36) months, for auditing purposes.
 A review may result in changes to the period of the extension, or may be used to determine abuse of the process.